alimness/sabbath-school-resources/src/en/devo/dh-reading-plan-01/part-02/day-099/day-99-1-egw.md

 ---
-title: EGW Reading
+title: Satan’s Enmity Against the Law PP 331-336
-subtitle: Satan’s Enmity Against the Law PP 331-336
+subtitle: EGW Reading
 ---

-Chapter 29—Satan's Enmity Against the Law
+### Chapter 29—Satan's Enmity Against the Law

 The very first effort of Satan to overthrow God's law—undertaken among the sinless inhabitants of heaven—seemed for a time to be crowned with success.
 A vast number of the angels were seduced; but Satan's apparent triumph resulted in defeat and loss, separation from God, and banishment from heaven.